siobhanlgorman/favoureats/README.md

 # UX
 ## Strategy

+The time frame for this project was extremely short given the requirements.
+Hence the outcome is not as perfected as I would like.
+The functionality is working but with some unexpected results on certain IPhones and time does not permit enough investigation

 ### Project Goal

 The goal of the project is to create a recipe website with tried and tested recipes for both family meals and dinner parties.
 Inspiration for the site came from a book club group who requested a place to store the recipes for the lovely dinners provided at their regular meetings.
 This idea was expanded to appeal more broadly to general users looking for good recipes and a means to store, edit and delete their own favourite recipes.